What makes SimpleLogin a great Burner Mail alternative?

 Able to send emails from alias

-SimpleLogin supports sending emails from your alias using your usual email client.
-You can reply to a forwarded email just like a normal email: the email will be sent from your alias and your personal mailbox stays hidden.
+SimpleLogin supports sending emails from your alias using your usual email client (Gmail, Thunderbird, Apple Mail, etc).
+You can also reply to a forwarded email just like a normal email: the email will be sent from your alias and your personal mailbox stays hidden.

 Pretty Good Privacy (PGP) allows you to encrypt your emails so your email service can’t read the email content.
 This adds another layer of security, especially for popular email services that don’t have PGP built in like Gmail, Outlook, Yahoo.

-PGP is provided by default by some email services such as Protonmail or enabled with existing email services via PGP softwares.
+PGP is provided by default by some email services such as ProtonMail or enabled with PGP software.

 SimpleLogin adds support for PGP on March 2020.
 Burner Mail doesn’t support PGP at the moment.

-On all free and paid plans, SimpleLogin integrates with HaveIBeenPwned and lets you know if your alias is exposed in a mail breach.
+On all free and paid plans, SimpleLogin integrates with HaveIBeenPwned and alerts you if your alias is exposed in a data breach.

-This integration is important as it allows you to quickly turn the alias off as soon as the breach happens, and protect yourself from unwanted emails or bigger problems that may arise from a data breach (such as stolen identities and/or credit fraud)
+This integration is important as it allows you to quickly turn the alias off as soon as the breach happens and protect yourself from unwanted emails like spam or fishing.

-In conclusion, we believe SimpleLogin could be better for you if you’re looking for a privacy-focused solution more than a mainstream burner email address.
+In conclusion, we believe SimpleLogin could be better for you if you’re looking for a privacy-focused anonymous email solution.

 Burner Mail is great software, and we support every business revolving around users' privacy.